A Skeptical Look at

 Stephen Barrett, M.D.

 Many companies market irrationally formulated supplement products exclusively or primarily through practitioners.
 Some of these companies (or their distributors exhibit at professional meetings and/or sponsor educational activities that promote the use of supplements to treat disease.
 Some companies issue newsletters and/or product literature that provide dubious advice.
-One company that does all of these things is Designs for Health (DFH), which is headquartered in Connecticut and has distributors in Canada, Hong Kong and a few other countries.
+One company that does all of these things is Designs for Health (DFH), which is headquartered in Connecticut and has distributors in Canada and a few other countries.
 This article describes my concerns about the marketing of its products.

 Designs For Health's Web site describes the the company's founding this way: